Cessna Citation V

 The upgraded Citation Ultra was announced in September 1993, the Citation Encore upgraded with PW535 turbofans was announced in 1998, before the improved Encore+.
-Its US military designation is UC-35 as an executive transport and OT-47B as a drug interdiction reconnaissance aircraft.
+Its U.S. military designation is UC-35 as an executive transport and OT-47B as a drug interdiction reconnaissance aircraft.

 Design and development

 The Citation V (Model 560) is a development of the Citation S/II, retaining the supercritical airfoil and swept wing roots of that aircraft, but with a 1.5 ft fuselage stretch and recontoured interior for increased passenger space.
 The passenger cabin is 17.3 ft long, 4.9 by 4.8 ft wide and high with a dropped aisle, has seven windows on each side and accommodates a four-seat club plus three chairs and a closed, belted lavatory.
 Maximum seating capacity is eleven, consisting of two pilots, eight passengers in the cabin, and one additional passenger or crew member in the belted lavatory.
 The engines were changed to more powerful Pratt & Whitney Canada JT15D-5A turbofans with 2,900 lbf of thrust, an overall increase of 800 lbf over the S/II that increased cruise speed to 425 kn and service ceiling to 45,000 ft, although maximum range decreased from 2,090 nmi to 1,960 nmi due to slightly increased fuel consumption.
 Cessna also replaced the fluid deicing system of the S/II with improved pneumatic deicing boots for decreased weight and easier maintenance, and the horizontal stabilizer span was increased slightly to compensate for the increased engine thrust.
 The Citation V was also the first Citation with an electronic flight instrument system (EFIS) offered as standard equipment, albeit only on the captain's side.